Policy and Privacy Rights of Students

-- A student may have any or all such information withheld by written request to the Registrar’s Office; the submission must be made while in attendance at NDNU.
+- A student may have any or all such information withheld by written request to the Office of the Registrar; the submission must be made while in attendance at NDNU.

 - Students who have left the institution do not have the right of non-disclosure, but the institution may honor that request if it wishes.